dantleech/blog/content/posts/2024-08-28-col-des-ares.md

 ![OpenCamera/IMG_20240828_120719.jpg](/images/spain2024/202408271841-ares.jpg)
 *Col des Ares*

-The bike-packers bike was had a frame bag, the water bottles were on the handlebars and there was a large bag protruding from the seat post.
+The bike-packer's bike was had a frame bag, the water bottles were on the handlebars and there was a large bag protruding from the seat post.
 He doing west-to-east and was much lighter than I was.